 The anti collision system worked as expected and you can adjust its sensitivity.
 The motor on the E7B is a particularly powerful one as it allows the table to deadlift up to 125Kg; it is slightly noisy but we’ve come across laptop fans that were far worse.
 It did pass our “cup-of-tea” test with aplomb with only the slightest of shakings.

-There’s no cable management features which is a bit of a shame; speaking of cables, just make sure that you have enough free spare cable before moving the table up as that might damage your docking station (opens in new tab)/laptop/monitor.
+There’s no cable management features which is a bit of a shame; speaking of cables, just make sure that you have enough free spare cable before moving the table up as that might damage even the best docking station/laptop/monitor.

 We’re looking for an electric-powered standing desk with a three-stage frame and a worktop that’s at least 160 x 80cm and capable of supporting

 The Flexispot E7B is a very decent height adjustable standing desk and one that comes with a competitive price tag for such a massive usable surface area (160 x 80cm).
 There are some minor niggles like the lack of drawers even as an option, no cable management by default and instructions that could be better.
 Overall though, it meets the expectations of what we’d expect from a standing desk.
-Just remember to get a good office chair (opens in new tab) as well as you’d otherwise miss out on a comfortable, stress free working environment.
+Just remember to get the best office chair for a comfortable, stress-free working environment.

 Désiré has been musing and writing about technology during a career spanning four decades.
 He dabbled in website builders and web hosting when DHTML and frames were in vogue and started narrating about the impact of technology on society just before the start of the Y2K hysteria at the turn of the last millennium.